JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |
 |

-Toggle visibility of 5 table rows below
+Toggle visibility of 5 table rows below the Administration and support row

 Administration and support